Wheat Is Good For You! (But Not How You’re Eating It)

 Durum wheat, which is found in the majority of wheat products internationally, has been the target of many hybridization experiments in recent generations.

-Some researchers and experts would have you believe that Kamut would cause the greater gluten reactivity, because it has twice the amount of the “problem” gluten protein (alpha gliadin) as compared to other kinds of wheat, like durum.
+Some researchers and experts would have you believe that kamut would cause the greater gluten reactivity, because it has twice the amount of the “problematic” gluten protein (alpha gliadin) as compared to other kinds of wheat, like durum.12

-But actually, most people who describe symptoms related to wheat/gluten have less reactivity, or none, to Kamut.
+But actually, most people who describe symptoms related to wheat or gluten have less reactivity, or none, to kamut.

 Kamut not causing inflammation calls into the question the theory that alpha gliadin is the cause of gluten sensitivity, and forces us to reconsider if hybridization is the issue.